 The rest of the paper is organized as follows.
 We start with basic definitions and notation in Section 2.
 In Section 3 we summarize Papadimitriou and Roughgarden's Ellipsoid Against Hope algorithm.
-In Section 4 we describe our algorithm and prove its correctness.
-In Sections 5 and 6 we describe our fixes to Hart and Mansour's [2010] and Huang and Von Stengel's [2008] algorithms respectively, and Section 7 concludes.
+In Section 4 we describe our algorithm and prove its correctness, and Section 5 concludes.